 Shelton has a championship career of his own and is still setting the mark in country music.
 His new single, "No Body," quickly climbed the charts.
 Over the span of his career, Shelton has earned 28 No. 1 country singles, including the chart-topping song "Happy Anywhere," which features multi-season "The Voice" coach, rock star and wife Gwen Stefani.
 It's their second consecutive No. 1 single.

 With 52 million singles and 13 million albums sold and nearly 11 billion global streams, Shelton has received numerous awards, including six ACMs, three AMAs, 10 CMAs, 11 CMTs and six People's Choice Awards, among many others.
 He and "Voice" colleague Carson Daly recently announced they have teamed to executive produce and star in new celebrity game show "Barmageddon" to air on USA Network.
 This spring Shelton will return to the road with his Back to the Honky Tonk Tour, which kicks off February 16 in Lincoln, Nebraska.

-Shelton was born, raised and lives in Oklahoma, where he has strong community ties.
+Shelton was born and raised, and currently lives, in Oklahoma, where he has strong community ties.
+He recently donated $200,000 to the Regional Food Bank of Oklahoma.
 In response to the devastating tornadoes of 2013, Shelton and NBC teamed up on the telethon "Healing in the Heartland: Relief Benefit Concert."
-With the help of Reba, Usher, Rascal Flatts, Vince Gill, Ryan Tedder of OneRepublic and others, the telethon raised more than $6 million for United Way of Central Oklahoma.
-In September, he donated $500,000 to the Jimmy Everest Center, an Oklahoma University hospital for children with blood cancer and blood disorders.
+With the help of Reba McEntire, Usher, Rascal Flatts, Vince Gill and Ryan Tedder of OneRepublic, the telethon raised more than $6 million for United Way of Central Oklahoma.
+He has donated $500,000 to the Jimmy Everest Center, an Oklahoma hospital for children with blood cancer and blood disorders.